5l1v3r1/pragmash/COMMANDS.md

 # Basic functionality

+### The "count" command

+This command takes one argument and returns how many elements it contains as a newline-delimited list.

 ### The "exit" command

 This command exits the program.
 It takes an optional integer argument with a return value.
 If this argument is specified but is not a valid integer, the command throws an exception.